pip-services/pip-services-docs/content/en/python/commons/commands/intercepted_command.md

 ### Description

 The InterceptedCommand allows you  to implement a [command](../icommand) wrapped by an interceptor.
-Thus, it allows you to build command call chains, where the interceptor can alter execution and delegate calls to a next command, which can be intercepted or not.
+Thus, it allows you to build command call chains, where the interceptor can alter execution and delegate calls to a next command, which can then be intercepted or not.

 ### Constructors
 Creates a new [InterceptedCommand](), which serves as a link in an execution chain.
 Contains information